NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 int BlockAccess::search(){

-     /*get the attribute catalog entry from the attribute cache corresponding to the relation with Id=relid and with attribute_name=attrName using OpenRelTable::getAttrCatEntry(relid, attrName, &attrcat_entry); of cache layer */
+     /*get the attribute catalog entry from the attribute cache corresponding to the relation with Id=relId and with attribute_name=attrName using OpenRelTable::getAttrCatEntry(relId, attrName, &attrcat_entry); of cache layer */
 	//get root_block from the attribute catalog entry (attrcat_entry)

 	if(root_block == -1){ //if Index does not exist for the attribute if(op == RST){ //the op is reset
 			//assign the previous record id (prev_recid) to {block_num=-1, slot_num=-1}
-			/*update the previous record id (prev_recid) in the relation cache corresponding to the relation with Id=relid using OpenRelTable::setPrevRecId(relid, prev_recid); of cache layer */ return SUCCESS;
+			/*update the previous record id (prev_recid) in the relation cache corresponding to the relation with Id=relId using OpenRelTable::setPrevRecId(relId, prev_recid); of cache layer */ return SUCCESS;
 		}

 		//search for the record id (recid) correspoding to the attribute with attribute name attrName and with value attrval
-		recid = linear_search(relid, attrName, attrVal, op);
+		recid = linear_search(relId, attrName, attrVal, op);
 	}
 	else{ //if Index exists for the attribute if(op == RST){ // the op is reset
 			//assign the previous index id (prev_indexid) to {block_num=-1, index_num=-1}
-			/*update the previous index id (prev_recid) in the attribute cache corresponding to the relation with Id relid and attribute name with attrName using OpenRelTable::setPrevIndexId(relid, attrName, prev_indexid); of cache layer */ return SUCCESS;
+			/*update the previous index id (prev_recid) in the attribute cache corresponding to the relation with Id relId and attribute name with attrName using OpenRelTable::setPrevIndexId(relId, attrName, prev_indexid); of cache layer */ return SUCCESS;
 		}
-		//search for the record id (recid) correspoding to the attribute with attribute name attrName and with value attrval recid = bplus_search(relid, attrName, attval, op);
+		//search for the record id (recid) correspoding to the attribute with attribute name attrName and with value attrval recid = bplus_search(relId, attrName, attval, op);
 	}

 	if(recid == {-1, -1}){ //if it fails to find a record satisfying the given condition